kamn8r/chalk-dust/README.md

 2. searching Splunk by using simple phrases and hitting enter is called super-grepping
 3. Use field-value expressions to narrow searches
 4. Things to consider leveraging when creating your SPL search are:
-	a. field names - case sensitive
+  1. Field names - case sensitive
-	b. field values - case insensitive
+  2. Field values - case insensitive
-	c. wildcards - in field-value pairs
+  3. Wildcards - in field-value pairs
-	d.
-Boolean operators - AND, OR, and NOT
+  4. Boolean operators - AND, OR, and NOT
-	e. comparison operators - <, >, <=, >=, and !=
+  5. Comparison operators - <, >, <=, >=, and !=
-5. I need to write a good comparison between NOT and !=
+  6. I need to write a good comparison between NOT and !=

 ## Rex Groks Gibberish
 [link to blog post](https://www.splunk.com/blog/2017/08/30/rex-groks-gibberish.html/)